Consensys/EthOn/EthOn_glossary.md

 Relates a Transaction Receipt to a Log Entry created by the Transaction of the Receipt.
 ### hasLogTopic
 Relates a Log Entry to a Log Topic.
-### hasNextState
-Relates a State to the following State.
-In EthOn the state transition system has no branches.
 ### hasParentBlock
 Relates a Block to its parent in the chain.
 It always points to the Block with a number that is decreased by one, compared to the Block it originates from.
 The relation is asymmetric because if Block A is parent to Block B then Block B can not be parent to Block A. It is also irreflexive because a Block cannot be parent to itself.
 ### hasReceipt